microsoft/UnitTestBoilerplateGenerator/README.md

 ![Before Screenshot](BeforeScreenshot.png)

 This will create a test class in the same relative path as the class in a specified unit test project.
 All the dependencies are mocked and saved as fields which are created fresh for each test via [TestInitialize].
+In addition, all public methods on the tested class are set up with a test method outline:

 ![After Screenshot](AfterScreenshot.png)